 * Not trimmed your wick prior to burning and leaving it to continue burning for a period of time

 * Had debri/dirt/dust in your wax

-4 hours is recommended, candles create a memory so if you are burning it in short periods of time it will begin to tunnel and not reach the outsides of the jar, leaving residue around the sides and wasted wax and fragrance.
-If you burn initially for up to 4 hours or until the wax pools to the sides of the jar (the top layer is completely liquid or as close as possible) the candle memory will continue to burn like so, throughout the remainder of your jar.
+Recommended burning until the candle wax pools at the sides of your jar, candles create a memory so if you are burning it in short periods of time it will begin to tunnel and not reach the outsides of the jar, leaving residue around the sides and wasted wax and fragrance.
+If you burn initially for up to 4-5 hours or until the wax pools to the sides of the jar (the top layer is completely liquid or as close as possible) the candle memory will continue to burn like so, throughout the remainder of your jar.

-I haven't burnt my candle like above, and its tunnelling, how do I save it?
+I haven't burnt my candle for very long, and its tunnelling, how do I save it?

 Burn for as long as possible to create a wax pool, the ceramic or glass will heat the jar melting the wax, remove the warmed wax from the sides (remove completely or pile wax into liquid pool) and continue to monitor as it burns.
 Sometimes the wax will overwhelm the wick and you can pour the melted wax from the jar to allow the wick to heat more and melt the wax (removal of wax in sink is not recommended) you can also leave it slightly longer than the recommended 1/4 inch in this instance to heat the residue wax.
 As it burns the container will heat and burn the wax down.

 If you have further issues, please contact email@example.com

 How do I remove the black soot and remainder wax from my jar once I can no longer burn it?